Technology · Operations & Throughput

 Common pitfall & mitigation

-The failure mode we see most often on AI-native hr employee support engagements in saas contexts.
+The failure mode we see most often on AI-native HR employee support engagements in SaaS contexts.

 Pitfall